seqeralabs/nf-tower-aws/forge/README.md

 ### PassRole

-Seqera Batch Forge requires the ability to pass IAM roles to AWS services.
-The PassRole permission allows Forge to assign roles to AWS Batch services when creating compute environments.
+Seqera requires the ability to `PassRole` to AWS Batch when using compute environments.
-You can restrict these permissions to only allow passing roles with the appropriate prefix to the AWS Batch service, which by default is `TowerForge-*`:
+Permissions can be restricted to only allow passing the roles created by Seqera Forge with the default prefix `TowerForge-*` to the AWS Batch service:

 ```json
 {